Goddv/musique/README.md

 Compiling:

-    qmake && make
+    qmake6 && make

-On Debian, qmake has been renamed to qmake6 for Qt 6.
+On Fedora, qmake has been renamed to qmake6 for Qt 6.

 Running: